Edmond Oreilly - MA, MSc, BACP Senior Accred. Individuals & Couples

 Since 1994 I have attended numerous short courses, workshops and colleague study groups.
 These have included studies on CBT, Person Centred Therapy, Brief Focused Therapy, Systemic Therapy.

-I have eighteen years experience of working with all ages, children as young as seven to adults 70+, with people drawn from all walks of life, with different sexual orientation, European and non European.
+I have 24 years experience of working with all ages, children as young as seven to adults 70+, with people drawn from all walks of life, with different sexual orientation, European and non European.
 I work with individuals, couples and families.

 Areas of counselling I deal with